state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

 Defining selectors is optional.

-Every adapter comes with 4 default state reactions:
+Every adapter comes with 2 default state reactions:

 - `set` replaces the old state with a new one
-- `update` replaces specific properties of the old state by spreading the object passed in
 - `reset` resets to the original state the adapter was initialized with
-- `noop` does nothing; it just allows sources to log in Redux Devtools

 Every adapter also comes with a default selector: